 I know that there are a lot of good crack climbing shoes out there, but for what I was looking to try, the Astroman fit the bill.
-Many friends have praised La Sportiva TC Pros, which I think actually edge better than the Astroman, however, the Astroman is much stiffer than the TC Pro.
+Many friends have praised La Sportiva TC Pros, which I think edge slightly better than the Astroman, however, the Astroman is much stiffer than the TC Pro.
 I watched the TC Pro flex a little too much on invert offwidth boulder problems.
 The Astroman’s thickness decreases quite a bit of sensitivity for me.

 The shoe has a slightly asymmetric profile and a slightly larger width to it.
 It’s not super ideal for thinner cracks and overall, not aggressive (very flat-toed).
-Overall, the durability of this shoe is quite excellent.
-I needed a super stiff high top shoe for climbing offwidths and attempting invert style, and they’re a great alternative to the TC Pro.
+Overall, the durability of this shoe is excellent.
+I needed a super stiff high top shoe for climbing offwidths and they’re a great alternative to the TC Pro.
 Plenty of ankle protection and the microfiber lining inside is plenty comfortable!
 At $145 retail price, you really can’t go wrong.
 Desert climbing, here we come!

 Disclosure: I am currently an ambassador for Evolv and the gear has been provided for this review.
 As always, all opinions are honest and my own.